Iranians, Iraqis march to back Palestinians, reject Trump Mideast plan

 DUBAI/BAGHDAD (Reuters) - Tens of thousands of Iranians marking the annual “Quds (Jerusalem) Day” in the Islamic Republic on Friday condemned a planned Middle East peace plan touted by U.S. President Donald Trump as the “deal of the century”.

-State television said state-sponsored marches were being held in 950 communities across Iran and showed demonstrators carrying banners with slogans such as “Jerusalem is the eternal capital of Palestine” and “Death to America”.
+State television said state-sponsored marches were being held in 950 communities across Iran and showed demonstrators carrying banners with slogans such as “Jerusalem is the eternal capital of Palestine” and “Death to America” and “Death to Israel”.

+Marchers also set fire to a Trump mask and Israeli and U.S. flags, according to pictures on Iranian news websites.

 Trump’s plan is to encourage investment in the West Bank and Gaza Strip by Arab donor countries before grappling with thorny political issues at the heart of the conflict.
-Palestinian officials have already spurned it, believing it will be heavily biased in favour of Israel.
+Palestinian officials have already spurned it, believing it will be heavily biased in favor of Israel.
 Iran said it would fail.

-“No to the deal of the century” read a banner splashed across the news screen on state TV, which also showed a Quds Day march in neighbouring Iraq’s capital Baghdad, where thousands of fighters from powerful Shi’ite militias took to the streets.
+“No to the deal of the century” read a banner splashed across the news screen on state TV, which also showed a Quds Day march in neighboring Iraq’s capital Baghdad, where thousands of fighters from powerful Shi’ite militias took to the streets.

 “Al-Quds day in Baghdad, in other Iraqi provinces, and across the world, expresses rejection of the ‘deal of the century’, which is being planned by Trump in order to dissolve the Palestinian cause in own way,” said Mo’een al-Kathem, a member of Baghdad’s provincial council.